Irondequoit Eco-Fair 2025

 Braddock Bay Bird Observatory

 Braddock Bay Bird Observatory is a non-profit organization dedicated to ornithological research, education, and conservation.
 Located on the south shore of Lake Ontario in upstate New York, our avian research facility bands thousands of songbirds each spring and fall in an effort to better understand their migratory behavior and ecology.
-Our booth will focus on how folks can create bird-friendly habitat in their yards / neighborhoods.
+Educational display about the work of Braddock Bay Raptor Research, including live birds of prey.

 More information: